 - Stain remover

-You don’t have to rely on commercially-made chemical products for all types of cleaning.
+You don’t have to rely on commercial cleaning supplies for all types of cleaning.
 In fact, you can make your own cleaning solutions for a variety of purposes.
 It can save you money as well as attract customers who prefer a natural, non-toxic approach to cleaning.

 Cleaning products can be hard on your skin, eyes, and lungs.
-No cleaning supplies list would be complete without essential protective equipment.
+No cleaning product list would be complete without essential protective equipment.
 This includes:

 - Latex, rubber, or nitrile gloves